Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

 -   At least three utility storage nodes provide persistent storage for the services running on the Kubernetes management nodes.
 When one of the utility storage nodes goes down, operations \(such as jobs running across compute nodes\) are expected to continue.
 -   At least three NCNs are configured as Kubernetes worker nodes.
 If one of only three Kubernetes worker nodes were to go down, it would be much more difficult for the remaining two NCN worker nodes to handle the total balance of pods.
 It is less significant to lose one of the NCN worker nodes if the system has more than three NCN worker nodes because there are more worker nodes able to handle the pod load.
 -   The state and configuration of the Kubernetes cluster are stored in an etcd cluster distributed across the Kubernetes master nodes.
 This cluster is also backed up on an interval, and backups are pushed to Ceph Rados Gateway \(S3\).
--   A microservice can run on any node that meets the requirements for that microservice, such as appropriate hardware attributes, which are indicated by labels and taints.
+-   A micro-service can run on any node that meets the requirements for that micro-service, such as appropriate hardware attributes, which are indicated by labels and taints.
--   All microservices have shared persistent storage so that they can be restarted on any NCN in the Kubernetes management cluster without losing state.
+-   All micro-services have shared persistent storage so that they can be restarted on any NCN in the Kubernetes management cluster without losing state.

-Kubernetes is designed to ensure that the wanted number of deployments of a microservice are always running on one or more worker nodes.
-In addition, it ensures that if one wotker node becomes unresponsive, the microservices that were running on it are migrated to another NCN that is up and meets the requirements of those microservices.
+Kubernetes is designed to ensure that the wanted number of deployments of a micro-service are always running on one or more worker nodes.
+In addition, it ensures that if one wotker node becomes unresponsive, the micro-services that were running on it are migrated to another NCN that is up and meets the requirements of those micro-services.

-See [Restore System Functionality if a Kubernetes Worker Node is Down](Restore_System_Functionality_if_a_Kubernetes%20Worker_Node_is_Down.md) for more information.
+See [Restore System Functionality if a Kubernetes Worker Node is Down](Restore_System_Functionality_if_a_Kubernetes_Worker_Node_is_Down.md) for more information.

 ### Resiliency Improvements